erdaltoprak/erdaltoprak.com/src/pages/blog/setting-up-macos-for-development.md

 brew install --cask obsidian
 ```

-Here are some formulae, make sure to understand each software that you install before trusting a random internet guide
+Here are some formulae, make sure to understand each software that you install before trusting a random internet guide:
 ```shell
 # Logitech Options software
 brew install homebrew/cask-drivers/logitech-options